CFA Exam Difficulty Explained: Get The Facts | Zell

 How many attempts can I give for CFA in a year?

-How much time does it take to study for CFA?
+How much time does it take to study for the CFA?